linuxforphp/docker-gitlab-ci/php/README.md

 [CHANGELOG](https://github.com/linuxforphp/docker-gitlab-ci/blob/master/CHANGELOG.md)

 **Linux for PHP** Docker images for continuous integration and running tests.
-These images can be used with Gitlab CI, or any automated testing system or as standalone services.
+These images can be used with GitLab CI, or any automated testing system or as standalone services.

 # Supported tags and respective `Dockerfile` links